jeremylcfr/clj-dl4j/README.md

 A clojure wrapper around DL4J, a well-known Java ML library built upon ND4J (the "Java NumPy") and JavaCPP.

+## "Development" branch (devel) notes

+While `master` branch is not considered as released, the difference with `devel` is that the latter is considered as experimental with WIP changes, i.e. with local work before seing the "big picture" of a feature.
+Therefore, while `master` work will probably stay somewhat the same, the `devel` will likely be refactored and volatile.
+You can play with it but do not expect stability.
+Plus, you have top build it by installing other versions locally (these versions are not deployed on Clojars).

 ## Note

 This library is at early stages of development and is so highly subject to future